ahmeddaamr/CognoRise-InfoTech/To-do List WebApp/Readme.md

 ### Frontend
 - **Vite**: Development environment for fast build times.
 - **React**: UI library for building the user interface.
-- **React Bootstrap**: Integration of Bootstrap with React components.
 - **Axios**: Promise-based HTTP client for the browser.
 - **Bootstrap**: CSS framework for responsive design.
-- **@popperjs/core**: Tooltip and popover positioning engine used by Bootstrap.

 ### Backend
 - **Node.js**: JavaScript runtime environment.